TOKYO

 By PH Chua

-We have compiled some spots for the best breakfast in Tokyo, perfect for those who are looking for something other than the usual and the ordinary.
+We have compiled a list of the best breakfast places in Tokyo, perfect for those who are looking for something other than the usual and the ordinary.

-If you explore around Tokyo, you will find a variety of breakfast places that also serve Western-style dishes.
-One of the cool things about Tokyo is that because it is such a big city, there are so many breakfast options to choose from that will definitely not disappoint!
+One of the cool things about Tokyo is that because it is such a big city, there are so many breakfast spots to choose from that will definitely not disappoint!

 1. Cafe Rostro